JoDamaso/READMEgenerator22/README.md

   a

   ## Deployed Site
-  This is the link to the deployed site if you would like to view my application - https://a.github.io/a/
+  This is the link to the deployed site if you would like to view my application - https://1.github.io/a/

   ## Contribution
-  a

   ## License
   This project is licensed under MIT

   ## Questions
-  If there was any questions about this certain project, contact me directly through a.
-You may also view other projects of mine at https://github.com/a.
+  If there was any questions about this certain project, contact me directly through https://darryldamaso@gmail.com.
+You may also view other projects of mine at https://github.com/1.